 Plus, they put up with my singing in the office.
 And karaoke nights are a Yoke institution.

-Team aside, we’re lucky (and proud!) to have the most wonderful, passionate portfolio of clients who are with us every step of the way, allowing us to create work alongside them.
+Team aside, we’re lucky (and proud!) to have the most wonderful, passionate portfolio of clients who are with us every step of the way and allow us to create work alongside them.

 What’s changed / evolved during your time here?

-In my time at Yoke, I’ve seen the agency transition from a design-focused agency, to a relatively full service agency, and am continually blown away by the huge work our humble sized team creates.
-Our capabilities span every touchpoint a brand does, from strategy through to execution, implementation and beyond, meaning a more considered and holistic approach to our brand and marketing activities.
+In my time at Yoke, I’ve seen the agency transition from a design-focused agency, to a relatively full service agency.
+I am continually blown away by the huge work our humble sized team creates.
+Our capabilities span every touchpoint a brand does, from strategy through to execution, best in class client services, implementation and beyond.
+This creates a more considered and holistic approach to brand and marketing activities.

 *Who Moved My Cheese?’ by Spencer Johnson.
 A book about adapting to change in business.